1. What is a whistle-blowing hotline?

 UCT's Whistle-Blowing Guidelines were approved by Council in December 2010.
 They are intended to protect people at UCT, as well as the operations, assets and the reputation of UCT, against wrongdoing.
 These guidelines apply to all staff, students, consultants, vendors, contractors, and/or any other parties with a business relationship with the university.
 The guidelines provided for a whistle-blowing hotline.

 5. Who is responsible for running the UCT Hotline?

 An external service provider is responsible for the UCT whistle-blowing hotline.
-Following a competitive bidding process, the University Risk Management Committee appointed KPMG for a period of three years to manage the UCT hotline.
+Following a competitive bidding process, the University Risk Management Committee appointed an independent service provider for a period of three years to manage the UCT hotline.
 The hotline has been operational since 01 January 2015.

 6. How do I get in touch with the hotline if a have information on corruption and unethical behaviour?

 The UCT's hotline number is 0800 650 000 and the call centre operates 24 hours a day and is available for 365 days a year.
 This is a toll free number if one is phoning from a Telkom landline.
 Calls are fielded by experienced call centre agents in any of the official languages, as well as French, Dutch, German and Portuguese.
 All reported information is captured onto a call-sheet and transited directly to a designated person at the university.

 7. Does the call centre cater for any languages besides English?